 Our section was founded in 1992.
 It was IDSA's first section.
 Organized by Sharyn Thompson, FIDSA and Nancy Perkins, FIDSA as the Women's Section, our purpose was to increase the visibility of women in industrial design and to hold discussion forums at annual conferences.
 Our objective today is to continue to foster visibility of women as well as cultural and racial minorities.
-Providing this visibility showcases our uniqueness as a profession and encourages students to pursue careers in industrial design.

 US sculptor, designer and educator born in Kansas City, MO and received a journalism degree from the University of Missouri.
 She studied sculpture at the Kansas City Art Institute and painting at the Art Students League.